PershingSquare/devito/docs/source/download.rst

 Facing issues?
 --------------

 If you are facing any issues, we are happy to help on Slack_.
-Also, look at our list of known installation issues_.
+Also, have a look at our list of known installation issues_.

 .. _issues: https://github.com/devitocodes/devito/wiki/Installation-Issues